 (In my practice, I ask the tummy tuck patients during the first consultation to lie on their back flat.
-If the stomach is still protruding while flat, I notify the patients that for their own safety, I will not be able to tighten the muscles optimally, which will result in a stomach that is not totally flat.)
+If the stomach is still protruding while flat, I notify the patients that for their own safety, I will not be able to tighten the muscles optimally, which will result in the stomach not being flat after tummy tuck surgery).

 The surgeon tightened the muscles optimally, but you were too active after surgery and stretched the muscles during repair, which resulted in the protrusion.

 Lie flat on your back.
 If the stomach is flat, re-tightening of the muscle surgically will help.
 If the stomach is protruding, you need to lose weight.